joker-eph/githubmove/GitHubMove.rst

 libSupport.
 It would also let us extract some pieces of libSupport and ADT to a new top-level, independent library that could be reused by e.g. libcxxabi.

+Indeed, many developers think that the division between e.g. clang and clang-tools-extra is not useful.
+With the monorepo, this becomes a non-issue -- we can move code around as we wish.
+With the multirepo, moving clang-tools-extra into clang would be much more complicated, and might end up loosing history.

 Finally, the monorepo would make it easier for developers to update all subprojects when changing an API or refactoring code (e.g. `git grep` would work across all subprojects).